 What Every Parent Should Know About Digital Self-Harm

-Digital self-harm is a relatively new phenomenon with little public awareness in this area.
+Digital self-harm is a relatively new phenomenon which has little public awareness.
 In saying that, this past year I have had quite a few opportunities to personally support young people who have digitally self-harmed, as well as schools and parents who have suspected digital self-harm.
 Each time, I have realised the gravity of the issue and complexities facing this generation.
 I have definitely gained greater empathy and a deeper understanding of the overall psychological needs of this generation.

 In my research I found that digital self-harm was definitely an area which young people were far more aware of than adults.
 When a local mum asked her 12 and 14 year-olds whether they had heard of ‘kids bullying themselves online’ they responded, “Yeah they do it to get attention.”
 She was shocked by their cold and matter-of-fact reaction, especially as she had never heard the term ‘digital self-harm’ before.
 My interactions with many school staff and professionals reflect the same tone.